 However, the Justice Department in the USA filed a lawsuit against the proposed merger.
 The Justice Department argued that the merger would lead to higher prices and less innovation for Americans.
 However, the merger went through.

 Vertical Merger Example #2 – Ikea bought Romanian and Baltic forests

-- In 2015, Swedish furniture giant bought forests in the Baltic States amounting to a whopping 38,000 hectares.
+- In 2015, the Swedish furniture giant bought forests in the Baltic States, amounting to a whopping 38,000 hectares.
 In addition, it bought the 83,000-acre forest in Romania.

 - One of the concerns with Ikea’s decision was its environmental impact and some encroachment concerns.
 Before this decision, Ikea was banned from cutting trees in Russia for a brief period.
-Hence, Ikea laid special emphasis to allay these concerns by agreeing to manage wood sustainably.
+Hence, Ikea laid special emphasis on allaying these concerns by agreeing to manage wood sustainably.
 It said that it would take extra care to protect the environment and ensure the welfare of local communities.

 Vertical Merger Example #3 – Walt Disney and Pixar

 - Walt Disney acquired Pixar Animation Studios for $7.4 billion in 2006.
 Pixar was an innovative animation studio and had talented people.
 Walt Disney was a mass media and entertainment company.